amickks/amickks.github.io/pages/resume.md

 # Education
 ### **Brown University** / Mechanical Engineering, Sc.B.
-### SEPTEMBER  2019 - DECEMBER 2023,  PROVIDENCE, RI
+### SEPTEMBER  2019 - MAY 2024,  PROVIDENCE, RI

 # Work
+### **Breuer Lab, Brown University** / Technical Assistant
+### JUNE  2024 - AUGUST 2024,  PROVIDENCE, RI
+Assisted with the design and fabrication of a "backward-facing step" for fluid mechanics testing flume.

 ### **Brown Design Workshop** / Manager
-### JANUARY  2022 - PRESENT,  PROVIDENCE, RI
+### JANUARY  2022 - MAY 2024,  PROVIDENCE, RI
-Teach workshops in woodworking, 3D-printing, laser cutting, sheet metal tools, and soldering to students and community members.
-Participate in monitor hiring, training, and space organization decisions.
-Develop workshop curricula for new tools.
-Maintain a safe, clean, and organized workspace for all to use.
-Hold weekly open mending hours to help members to repair their things
+Taught workshops in woodworking, 3D-printing, laser cutting, sheet metal tools, and soldering to students and community members.
+Participated in monitor hiring, training, and space organization decisions.
+Developed workshop curricula for new tools.
+Maintained a safe, clean, and organized workspace for all to use.
+Held weekly open mending hours to help members to repair their things

 ### **Organic Robotics Lab**, Cornell University / CROPPS REU intern
 ### MAY  2022 - AUGUST 2022,  ITHACA, NY
 Worked on fabrication and testing of an earthworm-inspired, [soil-swimming robot](/worm/) as a part of the NSF-funded Center for Research on Programmable Plant Systems (CROPPS).
 Worked with 3D-printed soft pneumatic actuators to develop gait patterns for soil locomotion.
 Used Arduino and integrated sensors for novel agricultural research soil sensing.

 ### **Breuer Lab, Brown University** / “Robo-Bat” Project
-### JUNE  2021 - PRESENT,  PROVIDENCE, RI
+### JUNE  2021 - MAY 2023,  PROVIDENCE, RI
-Working with a grad student to design and test [flapping wing robots](/flapper/).
-Test and prototype parts and assemblies using 3D printed resin and laser cut acrylic.
-Take data in a research environment using force transducers and data acquisition hardware in a wind tunnel.
+Worked with a grad student to design and test [flapping wing robots](/flapper/).
+Tested and prototyped parts and assemblies using 3D printed resin and laser cut acrylic.
+Took data in a research environment using force transducers and data acquisition hardware in a wind tunnel.
 Summer research appeared on a poster presented at the 2021 APS DFD conference.

 ### **Brown University School of Engineering** / Design Project TA, Dynamics and Vibrations
 ### JUNE  2021 - AUGUST 2021,  PROVIDENCE, RI